kevinsa/leapblog-api/README.md

  - Add some logging functionality currently there are no application logs being written to to assist with troublshooting

  - Implement monitoring so that we can be aware of any applicaiton or performance issues.

+ - Automate the build and deployment

+ - Implement unit test case suite (refactor code as required) and implement end to end integration test suite

  ### Architectural